Stephen H. Schoenholtz

 Daniel L. McLaughlin

 Alan Raflo is a research associate with the Water Center.
-He edits Virginia Water Central, a newsletter on water issues in Virginia, and hosts Virginia Water Radio, a weekly water news and information radio show.
+His main work is to produce and host the podcast Virginia Water Radio, using sounds and music to frame explorations of water-related organisms, science, and current issues.
 Mr. Raflo received a B.S. degree in Economic Biology from Clemson University in 1979 and a M.S. degree in Water Resources (limnology concentration) from Iowa State University in 1988.
 He also attended Shenandoah University in Winchester, Va., to become certified to teach high school biology.
 Prior to joining the Virginia Water Center in 1997, Mr. Raflo had previously worked as an educator for a natural history museum, an editor of agricultural economics publications, a water-resource planner, an aquatic biologist, and a science teacher for grades K-8.

 Ms. Walker is a research associate with the Water Center.
-She is currently working with the Virginia Department of Conservation and Recreation to develop the Virginia Stormwater Best Management Practices Clearinghouse, a publicly accessible website that will serve as the Commonwealth of Virginia’s reference site for stormwater best management practices (BMPs).
-She also serves as the administrative assistant to the Virginia Water Monitoring Council, an organization that promotes collaboration and information sharing among water monitors and water-monitoring data users in the state.
+She works with the Virginia Department of Environmental Quality on issues related to stormwater best management practices (BMPs).
+She manages the Virginia Stormwater BMP Clearinghouse, the Commonwealth’s reference site for stormwater BMPs used to comply with the Virginia Stormwater Management Program.
+She also provides administrative support to the Virginia Water Monitoring Council, an organization that promotes collaboration and information sharing among water monitors and water-monitoring data users in the state.
 Ms. Walker holds a B.S. degree in biology with a minor in biochemistry from James Madison University and has a M.S. degree in environmental sciences from the University of Virginia.